 Voluum records each click, associates it with additional information that hides behind it and presents this data in real-time.

-It’s like a mixture of a DJ console and a flight panel of the USS Enterprise.
 Use it to assess the performance of your ads, offers, and landing pages, learn about your audience, drive traffic to specific destinations according to rules and conditions, track your costs and revenue down to a single cent and react instantly when something bad happens.

 There’s no denying that Black Friday and Cyber Monday are huge for affiliate marketers, but there is an actual life afterwards.
 There will be a big chunk of latecomers, who missed out on the biggest promotions and will be looking for gifts and presents at the last moment.
 Use the “afterparty” angle and go for them.